Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

 \pdfbookmark[2]{Strain evaluation}{Strain evaluation} \textbf{Strain evaluation}

 The strain device~\cite{Ricco_Nat.Commun.91_2018} was specially designed for the low-energy laser-ARPES apparatus.
-The key components of the device include two BeCu bridges, one BeCu sample platform (10 \si{\times} 2 \si{\times} 1 \si{\cubic\mm}), and one 1 \si{\mm} diameter stainless steel ball below it.
-When the screws are tightened, the sample platform will be bended by the bridges providing uniaxial strain to the samples mounted, as demonstrated in Fig.~\refer{Strain}{b}.
+The key components of the device include two BeCu bridges, one BeCu sample platform (10 \si{\times} 2 \si{\times} 1 \si{\cubic\mm}), and one $\text{Si}_3\text{N}_4$ ball (1 \si{\mm} diameter) below it.
+When the screws are tightened, the sample platform is bended by the bridges providing uniaxial strain to the samples mounted, as demonstrated in Fig.~\refer{Strain}{b}.
 As the laser spot size is small, we found no evidence of spectral broadening due to possible domains introduced by bending.
-Good thermal (electric) conductivity is confirmed by comparing the spectra with those obtained from samples mounted on normal sample holders.
+Good thermal (electric) conductivity has been confirmed by comparing the spectra with those obtained from samples mounted on normal sample holders.